What now for your marketing budget?

 It’s worth remembering that overall interest has not diminished.
 People will still want a new car, house insurance, plumbing materials, lawyers.
 So, if you’re avoiding contact with your target group right now because you’re not operating, you may be ignored as soon as transactions pick up again.
 Focusing on top of funnel activity can help to prepare for future launches and provide a needed boost when we start transitioning back to normal.

-If budget is on hold, look at maximizing your organic channels: social media; SEO; content.
+If budget is on hold, look at maximising your organic channels: social media; SEO; content.
 Email is also performing well at the moment; there’s been a 20% increase in open rates for retail emails in April vs. March, showing that consumers are receptive to receiving information.

 If there was one opportunity for marketers you would like to highlight at this time, what would that be?

 A colleague, Diana Erskine, said something recently that really resonated with me.
 We have a unique opportunity at the moment to be transformative.
 To think creatively and gain rapid traction on an idea.

 There’s a lot less red tape at the moment, as companies recognise the need to move quickly with a ‘let’s try it’ attitude.
 As Diana said, “at worst, your idea will make no difference.
 At best, it could revolutionise your business.”

 This is also a defining time for the role of marketing.
 Towards the back-end of last year, McDonalds, Coca Cola and Johnson & Johnson all scrapped the CMO role, which I think is an indication that the role isn’t what it should be.

 Marketing leaders should be the glue across the entire business.
 On the frontline, truly understanding customers and feeding this intel into product development, operations, IT, pricing and more.
 All against the backdrop of being acutely aware of the financial targets of the business.
 Without this holistic view, how can you ever deliver a strategy to drive success and growth?